 Children may not be left unattended or unsupervised in a motor vehicle as described in F.S.
 316.6135 while the parent or legal guardian visits an inmate.

-Once an inmate has been at the Jail facility for 30 consecutive days he/she may have a visit with his/her minor children and there after each 30 consecutive days.
+Once an inmate has been at the Jail facility for 30 consecutive days he/she may have a visit with his/her minor children and thereafter every 30 consecutive days.

 Some visitors will be required to utilize the video visitation stations.